-We kick things off with the Single Skin, or Single Layer Technology.
-All of the construction methods start with the dropstitch; thousands of threads between the outer dropstitch layer which when filled with air allow the board to only expand to a certain point before they pull tight and form the SUP's shape.
-Dropstitch on its own isn't airtight, so then a liquid PVC layer is poured over the dropstsitch which, once dry, creates an airtight seal.
+We kick things off with the Single Skin or Single Layer Technology.
+All of the construction methods start with the dropstitch; thousands of internal threads between the two dropstitch layers which when filled with air allow the board to only expand to a certain point before they pull tight and form the rigid SUP's shape.
+Dropstitch fabric on its own isn't airtight, so then a liquid PVC layer is covers the dropstsitch which, once dry, creates an airtight seal.
 This is the single skin.
-An additional layer is usually added to the rails to increase durability.

 The two main advantages of the single skin boards are weight and price.
-Less material makes for a very lightweight SUP which is perfect for lighter riders, kids, or those looking for the easiest board to get to the water.
-With boards using this construction from the decent brands starting at around £599, they're great value.
+Less material makes for a very lightweight SUP and someone working on a tight budget, this construction has a slight lower max weight than the stringer or laminated versions.
+With boards using this construction from the decent brands starting at £449, they're great value.
 On the down-side, they're not going to be quite as durable or offer such an authentic paddling experience as the other constructions due to having fewer layers and a little more flex in the board.

 + Lightweight + Low Price - Flex